Oasisamerica: Cultural areas

-Ancestral Pueblo
+Ancestral Pueblo peoples

 Ancestral Pueblo cultures flourished in the region currently known as the Four Corners.
 The territory was covered by juniper forests which the ancient peoples learned to exploit for their own needs, since foraging among the other vegetation only sufficed for half of the year, only to fail from November to April.
 The Ancestral Pueblo society is one of the most complex to be found in Oasisamerica, and they are assumed to be the ancestors of the modern Pueblo people (including the Zuñi and Hopi).
 (The term "Anasazi" is also used to describe these cultures.
 It is a Navajo term meaning "enemy ancestors."

-The Ancestral Pueblo is considered to be the most intensely studied Pre-Columbian culture in the United States.
+The Ancestral Pueblo is considered to be the most intensely studied precontact culture in the United States.
 Archaeological investigation has established a sequence of cultural development that began before the first century BC and extended to AD 1540 when the Pueblo Indians were subjugated by the Spanish Crown.
 This long period encompasses the Basketmaker I, II, and III phases followed by the Pueblo I, II, III, and IV phases.
 In the Basketmaker II phase, the Ancestral Pueblo took up residence in caves and rocky shelters, and in Basketmaker III Era (AD 500–750) they constructed the first subterranean cities with up to four abodes in a circular arrangement.

 The Pueblo period begins with the development of ceramics.
 The most prominent feature of these ceramics is the predominance of pieces of a white or red color with black designs.
 During the Pueblo I phase (AD 750–900), the Ancestral Pueblo developed their first irrigation systems, and their former subterranean habitations were slowly replaced by houses constructed of masonry.
 Pueblo II (900–1150) is defined by the construction of great works of architecture, including multi-family, multi-story dwellings.
 The following phase of Pueblo III (1150–1350) witnessed the greatest expansion of Ancestral Pueblo agriculture as well as the construction of large regional communication networks that would persist until the Pueblo IV Era.
 In Pueblo IV (1350–1600), much of the earlier society disintegrated along with the communication networks.
+The current Pueblo V Era began with Spanish contact and the people settling at or near their current locations in the Rio Grande Valley.